gradient-pulse/phi-mesh/pv_video_series/pre_gs_scenes/scene_009_runway_prompt.md

-# Runway Prompt – Scene 09: Lada Returns to Face Her Father
+# Runway Prompt – Scene 009: Lada Returns to Face Her Father

+> ⚠️ *Note: This scene was created prior to strict Gradient Syntax mapping and may include inferred transitions or psychological cues.
+It is preserved here for archival and contrast purposes.*

 **Scene Summary:**
 After helping Florentine escape, Lada returns to the Grand Hotel du Cap-Ferrat to face her father.
 She attempts to defuse the situation, plays innocent, and shifts the conversation to Florentine’s work and ideas.
 Her father's irritation gradually softens, ending in a rare moment of mutual understanding.